 IntroductionThis web page describes the KN-Dextrose rocket propellant, referred to by the acronym KNDX.
 This propellant is formulated as a heat-fused mixture of potassium nitrate (KN), and dextrose.
-This propellant was developed as an alternative to the traditional "sugar-based" propellant, KN-Sucrose (acronym KNSU), and the more contemporary KN-Sorbitol (acronym KNSB).
-Although the sucrose-based propellant is, in many ways, an excellent amateur propellant, providing good performance with highly reproducible and reliable results, there are a number of drawbacks when using sucrose as the fuel/binder.
-Among the drawbacks are:
+This propellant was developed as an alternative to the traditional "sugar-based" propellant, KN-Sucrose (KNSU), and the more contemporary KN-Sorbitol (KNSB).
+Although the sucrose-based propellant is, in many ways, an excellent amateur propellant, there are a number of drawbacks when using sucrose as the fuel/binder, as described on the KNSU web page.
+With this in mind, several years ago (early 1998) I began to search for an alternative to using sucrose as the rocket fuel.
+Since sucrose is a carbohydrate (interestingly, carbohydrates are the primary sources of energy of foods), I decided to investigate other forms of similar compounds, starting with other kinds of sugars.
+Sucrose, often referred to as table sugar, is the most common sugar.
+Other naturally occurring sugars are:

 Dextrose monohydrate, as obtained in the white granular form, is essentially identical in appearance to sucrose.
-It is easily ground to a fine powder by use of a Fluid Energy Mill (coffee grinder).
+It is easily ground to a fine powder by use of a coffee grinder.
 It is interesting to note that dextrose, in the form of blood sugar, is the main energy source for most living organisms.

-Details of the results of this testing, as well as theoretical performance of the dextrose-based propellant, are being presented in this web page.
+Details of the results of testing that was conducted during the development of KNDX, as well as theoretical performance of the KNDX propellant, are presented in this web page.
 Properties of some Sugar compoundsThe following is a brief comparison of some physical and thermodynamic properties of Sucrose, Dextrose Monohydrate, and Anhydrous Dextrose sugars:

 d = decomposition initiates upon melting Effects of Heating DextroseTo investigate the potential usefulness of dextrose-based propellant, I conducted a series of experiments, on dextrose alone, as well as on dextrose-based propellent.
 The first of the series of experiments that were performed was to determine the effects of elevated temperature on dextrose monohydrate (alone).
 This was done by slowly heating a 250 gram batch of dextrose monohydrate in a stainless steel bowl, over an electric element.
 The effects of heating were noted (qualitatively, such as appearance, colour change, smell, texture, etc) as well as quantitative changes such as mass and temperature, as a function of time.
 Some results of this experimentation are summarized in Figure 2.